 /harvest log 1:30if you don’t have any notes to add to the entry.

-See what someone is working on by using the
+See what someone is working on

 /harvest status [@username] command.
 Example:

 See how much time your team has tracked to a project and the remaining budget

 /harvest budget command.
 Upon entering the command you'll be prompted to select a project.
 You can even share the report with the rest of the Slack channel!
 Note that the budget command will only return results for projects with hourly budgets.

 View all of the available commands at any time by typing

 Will everyone else see when I’m using a Harvest + Slack slash command?

 All of our slash commands respect your privacy.
 Only you can see your messages about starting and stopping timers and checking another team member’s status.
 Budget reports are initially shown only to you and will only be shared with the channel if you click the Share to Channel button.

 Who can use the status command to see what another team member is working on?